Pumpkin-Empire/Pumpkin-Spice-A-Deep-Dive/README.md

 ***
-## Starting the Pipeline

-First, open Docker Dashboard on your computer.

 **Starting the Pipeline**
 ---

+First, open Docker Dashboard on your computer.

 Getting started is easy.
 Navigate to the project's folder in the command line and enter the following command: